ciromattia/kcc/README.md

 - Linux: just download sourcecode and launch `python kcc.py` *(provided you have Python and Pillow installed)*

 ## INPUT FORMATS
 `kcc` can understand and convert, at the moment, the following file types:
+- PNG, JPG
+- Folders
 - CBZ, ZIP
 - CBR, RAR *(with `unrar` executable)*
-- folders
 - PDF *(extracting only contained JPG images)*

-~~For now the script does not understand folder depth, so it will work on flat folders/archives only.~~ As of v.
-1.50, KCC supports subfolders!

 ## OPTIONAL REQUIREMENTS
 - `kindlegen` in /usr/local/bin/ *(for .mobi generation)*